Contrastive Learning for Debiased Candidate Generation in Large-Scale Recommender Systems: Introduction

-In this paper, we introduce \emph{CLRec}, a practical \emph{C}ontrastive \emph{L}earning framework for debiased DCG in \emph{REC}ommender systems.
-We establish the theoretical connection between contrastive learning and inverse propensity weighting, where the latter is a well-studied technique for bias reduction~\cite{wang2016unbias_ipw}.
-Our theoretical result complements the previous understanding of contrastive learning which are mainly from information-theoretic or geometric perspectives.
-We then present an easy-to-implement efficient framework for practically reducing the exposure bias of a large-scale system.
-In particular, our implementation maintains a fix-sized first-in first-out (FIFO) queue to accumulate positive samples and their representations from the previous batches, and use the content of the queue to serve as the negative samples, which are to be discriminated from the positive samples of the next batch.
-It guarantees all items will be sampled sometime in an epoch to serve as the negative examples.
-More importantly, it allows us to reuse the computed results from the previous batches, e.g., it saves 90\% computations when the queue size is $10\times$ of the batch size.
-As a result, we can afford to encode complex features for the negative samples even when the number of negative samples ($=$ the queue size) are very large, which improves the quality of the learned representations for the under-recommended items.
+In this paper, we introduce \emph{CLRec}, a \emph{C}ontrastive \emph{L}earning framework for debiased DCG in \emph{REC}ommender systems.
+Contrastive learning, which constructs self-supervised tasks to improve the discriminative ability of a model, has become increasingly popular recently in the pre-training community~\citep{moco,simclr}.
+We discover that the contrastive learning paradigm has a debiasing effect that can benefit recommender systems.
+Specifically, our central contribution is establishing the theoretical connection between contrastive learning and inverse propensity weighting, where the latter is a well-studied technique for bias reduction~\citep{rosenbaum1983central,imbens2015causal,thompson2012sampling}.
+Our theory complements the previous studies of contrastive learning~\citep{cpc}.

+Based on the theoretical discovery, an easy-to-implement framework is developed to efficiently reduce the exposure bias of a large-scale system.
+Our implementation maintains a fixed-size first-in first-out (FIFO) queue~\citep{moco} to accumulate positive samples and their representations from the previous batches, and use the content of the queue to serve as the negative samples to be discriminated from the positive samples of the next batch.
+It guarantees that all items will be sampled sometime in an epoch to serve as the negative examples.
+More importantly, it allows us to reuse the computed results from the previous batches, e.g., saving 90\% computation cost when the queue size is $10\times$ of the batch size.
+As a result, we can afford to encode complex features of the negative samples even when the negative sample size, i.e., the queue size, is very large, where the rich features can improve the quality of the learned representations of the under-explored items.
+The queue-based framework also offers simple yet efficient implementations for complex self-supervised tasks, e.g., discriminating whether two subsequences come from the same user's behaviors~\citep{jx-seq2seq}.
+We further improve upon CLRec and propose Multi-CLRec, which employs a multi-queue design for more accurate user-intention aware bias reduction.

-CLRec has been fully deployed into our live system to serve billions of page views each day since January 2020.
-We observe that CLRec is capable of recommending high-quality items that are largely neglected by the previous systems, and it consistently outperforms the previous state-or-art baselines regarding the online recommendation performance.
+Our methods have been fully deployed into our live system as the default choice to serve billions of page views each day.
+We observe that they are capable of recommending high-quality items that are largely neglected by most current ongoing systems, and consistently outperform the previous state-or-art baselines.